githwxi/ATS-Xanadu/prelude/README.md

 gseq_map_ares(xs: xs): (ys)
 ```

-where the (suffix) word `ares` indicates that the return value
+where the (suffix) word `ares` indicates that the return value of
 `gseq_map_ares` is the most generic (that is, threre is practically no
 information revealed on the representation of the return value).

 There are many variants of `gseq_map_ares`.
 For instance, the
-following variant indicates that the returned value is represented as
+following variant indicates that the return value is represented as
-a linear list:
+a linear list (given the type `list_vt`):

 ```
 fun